Roestlab/massdash/docs/API.rst

 API
 ===

-Note: This section provides a comprehensive overview of all methods and classes avaliable in MassSeer.
+Note: This section provides a comprehensive overview of all methods and classes avaliable in MassDash.
 This content is generated automatically using sphinx autosummary and autodoc based on the python documentation.

 :mod:`massdash.structs`: Internal Structures For storing data
 *************************************************************